praveen-raj-m/LiveForecastAndAnalytics/README.md

 ### Link to the interactive [ Tableau workbook](https://public.tableau.com/views/Salesbook_17062297624770/SalesacrossUS-PraveensVisualization?:language=en-GB&publish=yes&:display_count=n&:origin=viz_share_link)

-Data holds many hidden stories.
+#### **Data holds many hidden stories...**

-In Wyoming, furnitures trump the sales, while California, New York, and Texas witnessed a flourishing tech sales scene.
-The holiday season emerged as the pinnacle of annual sales excitement.
+*"In Wyoming, furnitures trump the sales, while California, New York, and Texas witnessed a flourishing tech sales scene."*

+*"The holiday season emerged as the pinnacle of annual sales excitement."*

-Even the combined forces of the Dakotas found themselves at the bottom of the sales ladder in the central and south regions.
-But wait, there's more to the tale...
+*"Even the combined forces of the Dakotas found themselves at the bottom of the sales ladder in the central and south regions."*

+#### But wait, there's more to the tale...

 # Lets Begin :)